 Diastolic blood pressure

 The second number is the pressure in the blood vessels when the heart is at its most relaxed state – at the point of each heartbeat when the heart isn’t forcing blood into the vessels.

 The ideal blood pressure is a little different for everyone and blood pressure changes from one moment to the next.
 A target for healthy blood pressure should be consistently less than 130/80, although some people may have slightly different targets depending on other health conditions.

 Blood Pressure Chart

 Here’s the blood pressure classification according to Singapore’s guidelines:

 - Normal: A blood pressure reading lower than 130/80 mm Hg is considered to be within the normal range.
-At this stage, no treatment is necessary, but it is recommended for us to continue monitoring our blood pressure to ensure it stays within the healthy range.
+At this stage, no treatment is necessary, but it is recommended that you continue monitoring your blood pressure to ensure it stays within the healthy range.

-- Pre-hypertensive: Individuals with a blood pressure reading between 130/80 to 139/89 mm Hg are considered pre-hypertensive and are at risk of moving on to develop heart disease.
+- Pre-hypertensive: Individuals with a blood pressure reading between 130/80 to 139/89 mm Hg are considered pre-hypertensive and are at risk of developing heart disease.
 While medication may not be required at this point, lifestyle measures to reduce blood pressure are recommended.

 There are lots of different underlying factors which can cause high blood pressure, and sometimes people have high blood pressure without any clear reason.